Do Sugar Gliders Need A Friend

 A: It is generally recommended to keep sugar gliders in pairs or small groups.
 However, proper introductions and monitoring are essential to ensure compatibility and prevent overcrowding or aggression.

-See also How To Bond With Sugar Glider
+See also Sugar Glider For Sale Seattle

 Final Thoughts